-Cornbread can be hard to make but even more difficult to preserve.
-From airtight containers to freezing, here are the best ways to store cornbread to keep it fresh and moist.
+Cornbread is hard to make and even more challenging to preserve.
+From airtight containers to freezing, here’s how to store cornbread to keep it fresh and moist.

 How to store cornbread at room temperature